 Now the innovation is that each “miner” keeps a record of all the bitcoins.
 This is the important part of the concept.
 If you just had one single repository of information, it might be tampered with.
 But if many people have a record of all bitcoin transactions, it is very difficult to get away with gaming the system.

 Let’s backtrack now to make the concept more accessible.
 Picking something most people are familiar with, suppose you wanted to play a game of Monopoly, but do it by telephone, with an arbitrarily large number of people.
 Call it Conference Call Monopoly.
-So you give all your players their $1500 starting money, as an entry in a log or database, (you can’t exchange regular Monopoly money, since the players aren’t all sitting together, so instead, you just keep a paper record of account (call it a “database”), for every player).
+So you give all your players their $1500 starting money, as an entry in a log or database.
+(You can’t exchange regular Monopoly money, since the players aren’t all sitting together.
+So instead, you just keep a paper record of account — call it a “database” — for every player).

-The “database” could done simply: Elect one player the banker, and he’d have an additional duty of keeping everyone’s balance.
+The “database” could be done simply: Elect one player the banker, and he’d have an additional duty of keeping everyone’s balance.
 If you spent something, he’d mark it down under a column with your name on a piece of paper.
 Since you’re playing by conference call, you’d just ask the banker what your balance was if you forgot.

 Well, as you could imagine, people would get pretty upset at this arrangement if they started to lose.
 How do we know if Banker Joe isn’t giving himself a few bucks extra on the sly?
 Or shortchanging you somewhere along the line?
 Well, of course, you’d have your smarties who would keep their own tally, and compare it with what Banker Joe said, to see if he’s honest.
 The Bitcoin protocol works along those lines: Each miner has a record of all transactions from the start of Bitcoin.
 The “mining” of bitcoins (a term selected, obviously, to give bitcoins some of the gravitas of precious metals), involves people using their computers to find bitcoin transactions and update all Bitcoin records.